 L’Oréal Paris Elnett Satin Extra Strong Hold Hairspray

-Step 1: Use dry shampoo.
 If you’re looking to create a stunning, blog-worthy braid, the key is to use dry shampoo first.
-Spritz it onto roots and lightly through the rest of your hair, brushing through.
+Spritz it onto roots and lightly throughout the rest of your hair, then brush or finger comb it through.

-Step 2: Create a side part.
-Take a fine tooth comb in hand and drag it down the side of your head to create a crisp side part that separates your hair into two thick sections brushed over one shoulder.
+Take a fine-tooth comb and drag it down the side of your head to create a crisp side part that separates your hair into two thick sections brushed over one shoulder.

-Step 3: Get fishy.
-In typical fishtail fashion, you’ll take a small section of hair from the outer thick section of hair and cross it over to join the other thick side.
-Then take a small section of hair from the outermost edge of that thick side to cross over to the other thick half.
+In typical fishtail fashion, you’ll take a small section of hair from the outer section and cross it over to join the other side.
+Then, take a small section of hair from the outermost edge of that side and cross it over to the other.
 Repeat this process all the way down to the ends of your hair.
 Secure your braid with a mini clear elastic.

-Step 4: Pull apart and seal in place.
-Gently tug apart your braid starting at the ends and working your way towards the top.
+Gently tug apart your braid starting at the ends and work your way toward the top.
 Feel free to pull out a few face-framing tendrils for extra effortless appeal.
 Once your braid looks just right, seal everything in place with a generous spritz of hair spray.